MaastrichtU-IDS/fair-metadata/README.md

 ## FAIR Metadata generator

-Python library and CLI to generate FAIR metadata for your dataset.
+This Python library can be used from the commandline, it automatically generates descriptive metadata about a RDF knowledge graph (classes, instances, relations between classes).

-It runs [SPARQL queries](https://github.com/MaastrichtU-IDS/fair-metadata/tree/master/fair_metadata/queries) against the SPARQL endpoint provided by the user to produce [HCLS dataset statistics](https://www.w3.org/TR/hcls-dataset/) for the dataset.

-> Metadata are produced in the RDF Turtle format.
+We run [SPARQL queries](https://github.com/MaastrichtU-IDS/fair-metadata/tree/master/fair_metadata/queries) against the SPARQL endpoint provided by the user to produce [HCLS dataset statistics](https://www.w3.org/TR/hcls-dataset/) for the dataset in the RDF Turtle format.

 ## Prerequisites